China's Xi urges resumption of North Korea nuclear talks

 Park began a three-day trip to China to attend its commemoration of the 70th anniversary of the end of World War Two in Asia, and is scheduled to attend a military parade on Thursday.

-Park's sixth summit meeting with Xi highlighted the growing ties between the neighbors, as China has grown increasingly frustrated with North Korea.
+Park's sixth summit meeting with Xi highlighted the growing ties between the neighbours, as China has grown increasingly frustrated with North Korea.

 China, North Korea's sole major ally, backed it in the 1950-53 Korean War, with late leader Mao Zedong's eldest son dying in the conflict with the South and its allies.